Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

     - **Remember that I said: "WE CAN'T HEAR IF BOB AND ALICE ARE "WHISPERING" (UNICAST) TO EACH OTHER")**

     - **Maybe we can!
-We can "disguse" as `alice` because now we have something that only that user have...`MAC address` from alice!!!
+We can "disguse" as `bob` because now we have something that only that user have...`MAC address` from `bob`!!!

-    - **MAC Address is used in Layer 2 Transmission to identify hosts, if we take that MAC, then we become alice, easy! let's go:**
+    - **MAC Address is used in Layer 2 Transmission to identify hosts, if we take that MAC, then we become `bob` for the other devices, just like Agent 47, easy! let's go:**